Searching other layers

 - foll_pause

-To find every word that only appears in the corpus one to two times:
+To find every word that only appears in the corpus once or twice:

 - Select the

-project in the layer picker and click the checkbox for the frequency_in_corpus layer to make the frequency_in_corpus input field appear.- Enter
+lexiconproject in the layer picker and click the checkbox for the frequency_in_corpus layer to make the frequency_in_corpus pattern input appear.- Enter

-in the frequency_in_corpus Maximum input field.- Click the Search button.
+1in the frequency_in_corpus Minimum input box and enter3in the frequency_in_corpus Maximum input box.- Click the Search button.

 - This search will include incomplete words as well.
 To exclude incomplete words, select doesn’t match from the matches drop-down menu and enter